Nagendra1997/mesibo-documentation/chatbot.md

 ### Storing the configuration in module context

-The translation configuration parameters is extracted from module configuration list and stored in the configuration context structure `chatbot_config_t` which is defined as follows:
+The chatbot configuration parameters is extracted from module configuration list and stored in the configuration context structure `chatbot_config_t` which is defined as follows:

 ```cpp